Moving to the Gold Coast, Australia

 The Gold Coast is also home to four universities – Bond University, Southern Cross University, Griffith University and Central Queensland University, as well as a number of Private Colleges, English Language Institutions and TAFE’s.

-Cost of moving to Adelaide
+Cost of moving to the Gold Coast

 Here is a table with a shipping cost estimate for moving to the Gold Coast, based on an average move for an average family.
 This does not include the cost of flights and visas/passports.

 |San Francisco|| |